keerthi-satti/study_planner/README.md

-# Study Planner using Python and Google Sheets
+# Study Planner (Python)

-This project generates a daily study plan based on weekly study hours.
+A simple Python-based study planner that generates daily study hours from weekly input data.

-Google Sheets is used for data entry and output visualization, while Python handles the scheduling logic.
+The project focuses on basic data processing, logical computation, and working with spreadsheet-style data.

 ## Tools Used
 - Python